joseferic/TeamHore/README.md

  - Sequential: Model is appropriate for a plain stack of layers where each layer has exactly one input tensor and one output tensor.

 # Mobile Programming technique used:
+- Recycleview list to show list of datas of fruits
+- Retrofit Instance API Post and Get using MainViewModel
+- Fragment and Activities for apps, Main Activity using fragments -

 # Cloud Computing technique used: